matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

                              state
 ```

-This is the setup stanza I use when I am doing my personal finances.
+This is the setup stanza that I use when I am doing my personal
-So there is a "require" that installs a bunch of namespaces that I
+finances.
+So there is a "require" that installs a bunch of namespaces
-need.
-And then it connects to the database where I have my data.
-And
+that I need.
+And then it connects to the database where I have my
-then I am ready to go.
+data.
+And then I am ready to go.

 And this is not, in some sense -- I have never actually run this
 program from main.
 Not that there is anything wrong with that, but